QUANTUS IV - MAIUS

 The first MAIUS payload was launched in January 2017 and sucessfully demonstrated the feasibility of creating a Bose-Einstein Condensate and performing atom interferometry aboard a sounding rocket with Rubidium 87 atoms.
 MAIUS-1 created the first BEC in Space and has been on eof the most complex sounding rocket payloads flewn by DLR MORABA so far.

 MAIUS-2 & MAIUS-3 (Project: QUANTUS IV - MAIUS)

-Subsequent to the MAIUS-1 mission, two follow-on payloads are currently in the design phase within the project QUANTUS IV - MAIUS.
-The first payload (MAIUS-2) is scheduled for launch in Spring 2017 and should demonstrate a Potassium Bose-Einstein Condensate aboard a sounding rocket and sequential interferometry of Rubidium and Potassium.
-The third payload (MAIUS-3) should be launched in Spring 2018 with the advanced objective to perform simultaneous interferometry with both species.
+Subsequent to the MAIUS-1 mission, two follow-on payloads are currently assembeled within the project QUANTUS IV - MAIUS.
+The first payload (MAIUS-2) is scheduled for launch in Spring 2020 and should demonstrate a Potassium Bose-Einstein Condensate aboard a sounding rocket and sequential interferometry of Rubidium and Potassium.
+The third payload (MAIUS-3) should be launched in Spring 2021 with the advanced objective to perform simultaneous interferometry with both species.
 As such the MAIUS mission are pathfinder missions for future atom interferometric tests of the universality of free fall.